strongio/evolutionary-optimization/README.md

 In the experiment section, we see that non-population based algorithms can be preferable, especially in straightforward optimization problems, such as the high-dimension Sphere function.
 When the objective surface is rough, such as the Rastrigin function, we see that DEA seems preferable.
 We observe that a seemingly straightforward objective surface from the Rosenbrock function poses challenge, and GA outperforms other EA methods.
 We also had cases [18] where PSO outperforms the rest.

-Here is another set of experiments with even higher parameter dimension, 12 instead of 8.
+Here is another set of experiments with an even higher parameter dimension, 12 instead of 8.
 We can see some changes in the comparison and best-achieving optimizers.

 Alpine_one: